sandfox/redux-sentry-middleware/README.md

 #### `actionTransformer` _(Function)_

-Default: `action => action`
+Default: `undefined`

-In some cases your actions may be extremely large, or contain sensitive data.
+By default the last action is not attached to the event as in some cases your actions may be extremely large, or contain sensitive data.
-In those cases, you may want to transform your action before sending it to Sentry.
+If you want to optionally modify your action before sending it to Sentry.
 This function allows you to do so.
 It is passed the last dispatched `action` object, and should return a serializable value.